Vallejo DUI Accident Victim Lawyers

 The law also acknowledges that substances and alcohol have different effects on each person.
 A driver may be charged with a DUI, even if they consumed less than the legal limit.
 An officer may treat the driver as impaired if they are showing signs of intoxication.
 Such behaviors include slurred speech, erratic driving, and poor performance on field sobriety tests.

-Your DUI accident victim lawyers will use these as a basis to prove that a DUI driver caused your accident.
+Your DUI accident victim lawyers can use these as a basis to prove that a DUI driver caused your accident.
 Call us at (888) 488-1391 to discuss your case.

 How Alcohol Affects Driving Abilities

-Driving under the influence is always dangerous.
-The risks are far too significant and can cause great harm to drivers, passengers, and others on the road.
+Driving under the influence is dangerous.
+The risks are far too significant and can cause great harm to drivers, passengers, and other road users.

 Slow Reaction Times And Reduced Concentration

 The presence of alcohol can affect one’s ability to react to situations.
 Drivers must always be prepared to respond quickly to various road hazards.
 Examples of these hazards are vehicles in front that make sudden brake checks, animals crossing the street, and debris flying off a truck bed.
 Normally, our brain can react to these hazards quickly, allowing us to swerve or stop in time.
 However, a driver’s reaction time is slower when they are under the influence of alcohol.
-As a result, they cannot avoid hazards quickly enough, resulting in accidents or injuries.
+As a result, they cannot avoid hazards quickly enough, which can lead to accidents or injuries.

 Alcohol also impairs concentration.
-It can make a driver easily distracted or cause them to lose focus.
+It can easily distract a driver or cause them to lose focus.
 As a result, intoxicated drivers often engage in risky behaviors, such as fiddling with the radio or texting.

 Poor Hand-Eye Coordination

 Drinking alcohol harms the nervous system and interferes with motor skills.
-An impaired driver has poor hand-eye coordination, foot coordination, and balance — all necessary skills for driving.
+An impaired driver often exhibits poor hand-eye coordination, foot coordination, and balance, all of which are essential skills for driving.
 Specifically, research shows that a blood alcohol level of 0.015% can already affect a driver’s coordination by 20%.
 Hence, drunk drivers have trouble coordinating their movements.

 Sobriety tests aim to check the driver’s coordination.
 Officers will ask suspected drunk drivers to walk in a straight line and balance on one foot.
 They may also be asked to follow the officer’s finger with their eyes.
 These tests require focus, balance, and the ability to follow instructions.
 Difficulty performing these tasks can indicate impairment.